Wildlander-mod/wildlander-mod.github.io/_08-SkillAnalysis/Conjuration.md

 Note: All lower tiered spells remain at their perks improvement and do not benefit from this perk.
 The effects below replace the 4% on affected spells, rather than cumulative.

 * All Conjuration Spells Expert or better: Duration increases by 4% per Conjuration level
-* All Raise Dead Spells Expert or better - Level's of enemies which can be raised dead increase by 4% for every conjuration skillpoint.
+* All Raise Dead Spells Expert or better - Level's of enemies which can be raised dead increase by 4% for every conjuration skill point.
 * All Damaging Conjuration spells Expert or better are increased by 5% per Conjuration level.
 * You can learn two spells for free from the below list.( With the exception to Conjure Ash Guardian, Conjure Shelter (Rank I), Mark & Recall, Soulcairn Summoning (Rank III), Summon Gargoyle Sentinel and Summon Ice Spirit)